idexus/Sharp.UI/README.md

 # Auto-generated bindable properties

-In `Sharp.UI` bindable properties and their float methods are automatically generated.
+In `Sharp.UI` bindable properties and their float helper methods are automatically generated.
 You just need to define the interface.

 ```cs
 [BindableProperties]